 2. Hydrate, hydrate, hydrate

 Flying can be very dehydrating, which in turn can make you feel tired and sluggish.
 To stay hydrated, bring a large water bottle with you—you can empty it when going through security.
-Take advantage of water stations in the airports and ask flight attendants to refill it on board.
+Take advantage of water stations in the airports and ask flight attendants to refill it for you on board.

 3. Avoid plane food

 Plane food tends to be heavily processed, salty, and sugary, so eat at the airport if there are healthier food choices, or whip up a healthy (and delicious) D.I.Y airplane snack at home.

 Having a grounding meal when you arrive is one the best ways to beat jet lag.
 Eat some root vegetables—such as potatoes, carrots, and beets—and complex carbohydrates, such as rice or pasta, which will have a calming effect on your nervous system and help you sleep better after a long day of air travel.

 Travel with a selection of protein and nutrient-dense foods such as nuts and energy bars, and stop at a grocery store when you arrive at your destination to stock up on firm fresh fruits that won’t get crushed in your bag such as apples or small, easy-to-peel citrus.
 Carry these with you on the road so you aren’t tempted to reach for junk food when you are hungry.

 6. Take care of your tummy